wbuczkowski/klipper-tjc/doc/development/getting_started.rst

 The python sources are developed in Visual Studio Code.

-DGUS Display Application
+TJC Display Application
 ------------------------

-The Display Application is with the DGUS Tool v8.2.1.14
+The Display Application is with the TJC Tool v8.2.1.14